cpmpercussion/ozchi-2022-miniconf/pages/creativity.md

 title: Creativity Track
 ---

+OzCHI 2022's theme is "connected creativity" and emphasise this we are presenting works from community related to creative computing, games, interactive art, music and more.

-In 2022 the OzCHI creativity track has two parts: the *gig* (a live event on Thursday night) and the *room* (an installation space which will be open throughout the conference).
-Submissions for each will be curated and selected through a single-blind peer-review process with at least two reviewers. selected by the conference organisers.
+The creativity track has two parts: the *gig* (a live event on Thursday night) and the *room* (an installation space which will be open throughout the conference).
+Submissions for each will be curated and selected selected by the conference organisers.

+Creativity submissions may be related to submissions in another track or standalone.

-*** The *gig* (Algorave)
+### The *gig* (Algorave)

 These days just about all electronic music is made using computers, but with artificial barriers between the people creating the software algorithms and the